ckdgus4002/ckdgus4002/README.md

 - 💬 Ask me anything.
 Even if you don't know, I'll find it.
 - 📫 How to reach me: lch@lch.kr
 - 😄 Pronouns: he/his/him
-- ⚡ Fun fact: There is a singer who uses the Get Method many times.
-What song does this singer sing?
-Boom Boom Pow.

 <br>